sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

     * Commands
         * `docker compose -f mongodb.yml up` : flag f specifies the the docker-compose YAML file to use.
 By default docker compose looks for `docker-compose.yml` file to start the multi-container application.
 The up command starts the services defined in the mongodb.yml file.
         * `docker compose -f mongodb.yml down`: down command is used to stop and remove the containers, networks, and volumes created by `docker compose up`.
 It essentially tears down the environment that was brought up by `docker compose up`.
 Removes volumes if the --volumes flag is specified.
 By default, volumes are not removed to prevent data loss.
-        * `docker compose -d -f mongodb.yml up`:
+        * `docker compose -d -f mongodb.yml up`: detached mode
         * `docker compose down --volumes` : Removes any volumes created by docker compose up.
 This is important if you want to delete persistent data.
 Without this flag, volumes will be left intact, so data stored in them will persist for the next time you bring the services up.
         * `docker compose stop`: Stops the running containers but does not remove them or the network.
 You can restart them later without rebuilding.
         * `docker compose down --rmi all` : Removes all images built by Docker Compose or pulled from a registry.
         * `docker compose up --scale mongodb=3`: is used to scale a specific service (in this case, mongodb) to run multiple instances (replicas) of that service within a Docker Compose setup.
 This command creates 3 MongoDB containers running in parallel.
-    * Docker Compose vs Kubernetes:
+    * Docker Compose (DC) vs Kubernetes:
-        * DC is used only in development and not used in production environment because of any container fails it does not automatically start it up.
+        * DC is used only in development and not used in production environment because if any container fails it does not automatically start it up.
         * Whereas Kubernetes automatically takes care of such a situation.
 It handles container crashes and automatically tries to rerun it.
     * Docker / Docker Compose Best Practices:
         * Use Normal Volume or Named Volume: as this allows Docker to manage any scaling.
 In Bind mounding the container may always not have access to the binded volume folder on the host system
-        * Don’t use ‘latest’ tag name instead use the actual tag name as the latest tag keeps changing as it’s attached to the latest version of the container
+        * Don’t use ‘latest’ tag name instead use the actual tag name; as the latest tag keeps changing as it’s attached to the latest version of the container
         * For Multi-Container Application use Kubernetes for Production and Docker Compose for Development
 - **Micro-services vs Macro-services**:
     In data engineering, **macroservices** and **microservices** are two architectural approaches for building and organizing data processing and management systems.
 While these terms are more commonly associated with software architecture, they have specific relevance in the context of data engineering when discussing the organization of data pipelines, services, and data flow management.